 - Burial funds up to $1,500 per person

-- Life insurance was a cash value of less than $1,500
+- Life insurance with a cash value of less than $1,500

 Some states may exclude other types of assets as well.

-* Alabama, Arizona, Connecticut, Delaware, Maine, Mississippi, New York, Oregon, Vermont and the District of Columbia do not have asset limits for their MSPs (as of January 2016).
+* Alabama, Arizona, Connecticut, Delaware, Mississippi, New York, Oregon, Vermont, and the District of Columbia do not have asset limits for their MSPs (as of January 2016).